-Wikileaks Vault 7: CIA Has Capability To Misdirect Hack Attributions To Russia
+WikiLeaks Vault 7: CIA Has Capability To Misdirect Hack Attributions To Russia

 — WikiLeaks (@wikileaks) March 7, 2017

-The Wikileaks Vault 7 release was hotly anticipated since the group teased at a new release back in February.
-While there was much speculation about what the new document drop would contain, many had speculated that it would not prove favorable to the Obama Administration.
-With the documents now available to the public, it appears that the CIA and potentially the Obama Administration may have a lot of explaining to do.
+The WikiLeaks Vault 7 release was hotly anticipated since the group teased at a new release back in February.
+While there was much speculation about what the new document drop would contain, many had speculated that it would not prove favorable to the Obama administration.
+With the documents now available to the public, it appears that the CIA and potentially the Obama administration may have a lot of explaining to do.

 The data dump, reportedly from an inside source within the CIA or a contractor with access to the classified information, includes 8,761 documents detailing the extent of the CIA’s mass surveillance and hacking tools.
-Wikileaks touts a decade long history of posting 100% true and authenticated documents and there is no evidence that currently exists to prove any Wikileaks document as a fake.
-Though many fake Wikileaks sites have tried to scam the public, Wikileaks itself has never produced a confirmed falsified document to date.
+WikiLeaks touts a decade-long history of posting 100 percent true and authenticated documents and there is no evidence that currently exists to prove any WikiLeaks document as a fake.
+Though many fake WikiLeaks sites have tried to scam the public, WikiLeaks itself has never produced a confirmed falsified document to date.

 WikiLeaks has a perfect decade long record for accurate vetting.
 That is why no one challeges the #PodestaFiles, including the White House.